moby/moby/docs/sources/reference/api/docker_remote_api.md

    "serveraddress" : "string", "auth": ""}`.
 Notice that `auth` is to be left empty, `serveraddress` is a domain/ip without protocol, and that double quotes (instead of single ones) are required.
  - The Remote API uses an open schema model.
 In this model, unknown properties in incoming messages will be ignored.
    Client applications need to take this into account to ensure they will not break when talking to newer Docker daemons.
+ - If the daemon generates an error a set of HTTP headers will be generated to convey machine-readable information about the error.
+See `Errors` section in the API reference for more information.

 The current version of the API is v1.19